Understanding SIP Trunk Capacity: Concurrent Call Limits

 What is the difference between SIP trunking and VoIP?

 While both SIP trunking and VoIP involve making calls over the internet, they’re not the same.
 VoIP (Voice over Internet Protocol) is a broad term that covers any phone calls made over the internet.
 SIP trunking, on the other hand, is a specific method used to enable VoIP calls by connecting your PBX to the internet.
-Think of VoIP as digital calling in general, and SIP trunking as a specific tech that makes it happen.
-For a deeper dive into the differences, this SIP vs VoIP comparison might help.

 Can I adjust the number of channels on my SIP trunk?